FOSDEM/website/content/sponsors/hp.markdown

 HP helps businesses focus on innovation instead of IT operations by offering robust solutions based on HP inventions, open source software, and industry-standard hardware in a converged infrastructure.
-In fact, as the leading provider of scalable Linux platforms, HP ships one Linux server every minute.
+As the leading provider of scalable Linux platforms, HP ships one Linux server every minute.

-HP not only uses open source within the company extensively but also contributes our expertise to hundreds of open source projects worldwide.
-In fact, we built tools for open source governance in enterprises, then released them as an open source project called FOSSology.
-Also, HP helps lead the thriving FOSSBazaar community focused on free and open source governance best practices, education, and tools.
+HP not only uses open source within the company extensively but also contributes their expertise to hundreds of open source projects worldwide.
+They built tools for open source governance in enterprises, then released them as an open source project called FOSSology.
+Aditionally, HP helps lead the thriving FOSSBazaar community focused on free and open source governance best practices, education, and tools.